Germany's second-highest traffic bridge opens | DW | 21.11.2019

 The Hochmoselbrücke, or High Mosel Bridge, stretches 1.7 kilometers (1 mile) across and 160 meters (524 feet) above the Mosel River in western Germany.

-Within Germany, the new bridge in the Rhineland-Palatinate is second only to the 185-meter-high (607 feet) Kochertal bridge in the southern state of Baden-Württemberg.
+Within Germany, the new bridge in the Rhineland-Palatinate is second only to the 185-meter-high Kochertal bridge in the southern state of Baden-Württemberg.

 Read more: World's longest pedestrian suspension bridge opens in Germany's Harz region